In this article, we’ll explore the main topics you’ll cover in Year 9 Biology, and help you see if you’re ready for it!

 So, are you ready to:

-After exploring how ecosystems stay in balance, you’ll turn your focus inward—to the human body.
+After exploring how ecosystems stay in balance, the next part of the Year 9 Biology syllabus turns your focus inward, to the human body!
 You’ll be introduced to the concept of homeostasis and explore three key body systems that help maintain it:

 Homeostasis is the process your body uses to keep its internal environment stable and suitable for life.